CMS 13 and 12 Graph comparison

 }ContentReference and ContentReferenceList properties

 In CMS 12, ContentReference and ContentReferenceList properties expand and return the referenced content through the Expanded field.
-In CMS 13, these properties return only a structured url object and a stable key.
-Query the referenced content explicitly if needed.
+In CMS 13, these properties return a structured url object and a stable key.
+Query the referenced content explicitly when needed.

 CMS 12 query: